 With the advent of the Amiga in the mid-1980s, which could be gen-locked to a video source, I started writing a variety of video-related software using C. This included subtitling & tele-prompting, ident clocks, scoring software for sports & gameshows, and specialist software to mimic other computer displays for use in TV film dramas like Cracker, Prime Suspect and A Touch of Frost.

-In 1993 I left Granada to concentrate on computer-video activities with ZEN, following a natural path into building non-linear editing systems, for many years the main business activity.
+In 1993 I left Granada TV to concentrate on computer-video activities with ZEN, following a natural path into building non-linear editing systems, for many years the main business activity.
 In the last 10 years the product emphasis has changed from post-production to live production/streaming, with Magewell and vMix the main product lines.
-Although my income has mainly come sales of these products, I still maintain an active interest in video production and maintain some “hands-on” experience whenever an opportunity presents itself.
+Although my income has mainly come from sales of these products, I still maintain an active interest in video production and maintain some “hands-on” experience whenever an opportunity presents itself.